I’m sure everyone has heard of the cash envelope system by now. I had heard of it plenty before I gave it a try.

 Carrying Cash Instead of Cards:

 This has saved us so much time and money, it is ridiculous.
-I used to tend to forget about the water bill and end up on the phone forever and paying a late fee.
-Now, I have the dates of every bill written in my planner each month and we have our budget down to a science so that everything is paid on time.
-We no longer get into arguments about who spent what out of our checking account when we had bills left to pay.
-We paid off all of our credit cards last year using the snowball method, so that made it even easier for us to start budgeting right after that.
+I used to tend to forget about the water bill and end up on hold forever and paying a late fee.
+Now, I have the dates of every bill written in my planner each month.
+Our budget is now down to a science and everything is paid on time.
+Now we don’t get into arguments about who spent what out of our checking account when we had bills left to pay.
+We paid off all of our credit cards last year using the snowball method.
+That made it even easier for us to start budgeting right after that.